 How to make it effective – the checklist

 Ask yourself a few questions about the content

 In order to make a successful opt-in form, you should first think about why do you want to use it.
 To resolve this riddle, below, you can find five follow-up questions.
 They will help you with defining your goals and planning the forms’ content.

 - Who do you want to reach?

 Before you say target audience, we will pre-empt you – be more specific.
 Target is a broad concept.

-By precisely defining the recipients, you will be able to design compelling content.
+By precisely defining the recipients, you will be able to design compelling content marketing ideas.
 Think if you want to reach people who already know your brand or completely new recipients?
 Maybe you would like to remind clients that have not visited your store for a long time about your brand?
 It also a good idea to check who precisely clicks on your links and seems to be interested in your brand.
 You can do it with RocketLink; shorten your links, and follow its audience.

 Moreover, selling a new batch of items at a lower price is not the same situation as starting a new drop.
 And the recipients would be different groups, too.
 Consider who would exactly be interested in such products.
 Describe the persona, and then it will be much easier for you to step into the recipient’s shoes and create an opt-in form that will actually work.

 In most cases, opt-in forms are created to get consent and acquire contact data.
 This is your primary goal while designing one, and you need to be focused on it.
 Remember that the client shouldn’t be distracted, so do not promote a new collection or inform about the big sale in such opt-in form.
 It is highly probable that when your client read about such actions, they will give up with filling your form and check new items or sale.